 A blend of Assam, Kenyan, and Ceylon varieties of black tea.
 To everyone in the United Kingdom, this is the only tea that exists.
 All else is sacrilegious.

-A blend of different varieties of black teas.
+Another blend of different varieties of black teas.

-4. Oolong tea: the underdog.
+4. Oolong tea

 One of the biggest benefits of oolong tea comes from its weight-management properties.
 Similar to green tea, studies have shown that regularly drinking oolong tea can help prevent obesity by reducing weight through boosting fat metabolism or lipolysis.
 It can even suppress the creation of new fat cells!